timbertson/daglink/README.md

       path: ~/config/whatever-config
       tags: home

-(`tags` is a space-separated list, the directive will be applied if you have specified any of the given tags)
+(`tags` is a space-separated list, the directive will be applied if you have specified all of the given tags)

 To specify multiple targets for a single location, use a list: